newville/wxmplot/doc/comparisons.rst

 the data.
 And, in fairness to the `pyqtgraph`, it is explicitly designed to do more than simple line plots.

 I find the quality of the Line plots to be somewhat worse than the plots made with matplotlib (including wxmplot).
-The text is hard to read.
+The text in the plot is very hard to read.
 Being not very familiar with `pyqtgraph`, I am not certain how to adjust things like margins and the sizes of markers and text, so I am willing to call some of these things a matter of taste and say they might be possible to improve.